CosminTraistaru/photostories/contact.md

 A collection of stories.

-Most of the photographs are shoot on film in 35mm, medium format, black and white or color.
+Most of the photographs are shoot on film in 35mm, black and white or color.

 Photograph products for:
  - lifestyle portraits